Watery Eyes: Causes, Diagnosis and when to seek help

-The watery eye, the epiphora or tearing, is a condition in which there is an overflow of tears on the face, often without a clear explanation; the tears keep the front surface of the eye healthy and maintain clear vision, but too many tears can hinder vision.
-Epiphora can develop at any age, however, it's far more common in those who are younger than one year or older than 60 years and might have an effect on one or both eyes.
+The watery eyes or tearing, medically known as epiphora, is a condition in which there is an overflow of tears, often without a clear explanation.
+The tears keep the front surface of the eye healthy and maintain clear vision, but too many tears can hinder vision.

-Causes of Watery eyes:
+What are the Causes of Watery Eyes?

-• Allergies : Itchy, watery eyes often come with a cough, runny nose, and other classic allergy symptoms.
+• Allergies: Itchy, watery eyes often come with a cough, runny nose, and other classic allergy symptoms.
 Sometimes colds can also cause watery eyes, they won't itch.

-• Blocked tear duct : Normally, tears exit the tear glands above the eye, spread across the surface of the eyeball, and drain through ducts at the corner.
-But if the ducts become clogged, tears accumulate and the eye becomes watery.
+• Blocked Tear Duct: Normally, tears exit the tear glands above the eye, spread across the surface of the eyeball, and drain through ducts at the corner.
+But if the ducts become clogged, tears accumulate, and the eye becomes watery.

 • Some chemicals, such as fumes and even onions